 Surviving an auto accident or personal injury means you might experience lingering pain as a result.
 In fact, about 20% of people in the United States suffer from chronic pain that can drastically hinder their quality of life.
-At Rocky Mountain Accident Care in Aurora, Colorado, the medical team offers personal injury pain management to ease pain, enhance healing, and help you make a full recovery.
+At Rocky Mountain Accident Care in Aurora, Boulder, Greenwood Village, Englewood, Lakewood, Centennial and Westminster, Colorado, the medical team offers personal injury pain management to ease pain, enhance healing, and help you make a full recovery.
 Call to learn more or schedule an appointment online today.

 By definition, chronic pain is pain lasting longer than about 12 weeks.
 It might occur as a result of a personal injury or numerous other health conditions.
 Possible causes of chronic pain include: